MikhailRadusha/MikhailRadusha/README.md

 I am an individual validator and blockchain enthusiast.

-I have 2yrs experience in running a nodes and  currently validate Gravity Bridge, OmniFlix,Konstellation, Nomic, Vidulum, BeeZee, Galaxy, Provenance, Meme, Chronic,IDEP on mainnets and participating in many testnets for a different blockchains.
+I have 2yrs experience in running a nodes and  currently validate Gravity Bridge, OmniFlix,Konstellation, Nomic, Vidulum, BeeZee, Galaxy, Provenance, Meme, Chronic,IDEP,Canto,GenesisL1 on mainnets and participating in many testnets for a different blockchains.

 I also run an IBC Relayer for Cosmos ecosystem.